 What is the deadline for the reimbursement program?

 The program is based around the calendar year, and you can submit for reimbursement at any point during the year.
 But the final submission deadline for any given calendar year (CY) is March 31 of the following calendar year.
-For example, if you want to be reimbursed for CY2019 expenses, you must submit your reimbursement form to Benefit Strategies by March 31, 2020. (deadline extended to June 1, 2020)
+For example, if you want to be reimbursed for CY2020 expenses, you must submit your reimbursement form to Benefit Strategies by March 31, 2021.

 What documentation do I need to provide when I apply?